paulasilvatech/Design-to-Code-Dev/docs/workshop-structure-guide.md

 ## 🔜 Next Steps

 Ready to join a workshop or facilitate one?
-Check out the [Workshop Guides: Hands-on Practice](../10-workshops/README.md) for detailed exercise instructions and materials.
+Check out the [Quick Start Guide](QUICK_START.md) for detailed exercise instructions and materials.

 ---